Africa Geographic Blogger Profiles

 Marcus & Kate

 Marcus and Kate are a freelance writer/photographer team, contributing stories on travel, conservation and human interest from across east and southern Africa.
 They just completed a year in Kenya's Masai Mara where they conducted a research project on wildlife tourism and community-based conservation, including working on projects such as Elephant Voices and Living with Lions.
 They are a Swedish-Australian couple with itchy feet and a love for Africa, adventure and discovery.
+To see more photos from Marcus and Kate, visit their website or follow them on Facebook.

-Recent Post: Walking in the Footsteps of Giants
+Recent Post: Rhino tracking in the desert

 Rudi van den Heever